ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 architecture to protect against replay attacks.

-To assess the security provided by a particular Appraisal Policy, it is important to understand the strength of the Root of Trust, e.g., whether it is mutable software, or firmware that is read-only after boot, or immutable hardware/ROM.
+To assess the security provided by a particular Appraisal Policy, it is important to understand the strength of the root of trust, e.g., whether it is mutable software, or firmware that is read-only after boot, or immutable hardware/ROM.